By Aaron Shamp

 Bringing bodies back to a digital world

 The good news is, the COVID-19 situation heightens our awareness of the fact that media cannot replace embodied life.
 This principle is important to note for two reasons.
 First, because we have been living under a form of digital slavery.
 Social media is like the salesman who smooth-talked his way into your living room and then refused to leave.
-We’ve been trapped into a self-centered version of half-present, half-absent living.
+We’ve been trapped into a self-centred version of half-present, half-absent living.
 Now is a perfect opportunity to awaken to the situation and make a change.

-Second, we’re quickly realising that media cannot replace embodied life because there are certain facets of community that we lose during social distancing.
+Second, we’re quickly realising that media cannot replace embodied life because there are certain facets of the community that we lose during social distancing.
 Even the best video call software cannot deliver the same experience as being in the presence of another human being.

 In 1964, Marshall McLuhan wrote “Understanding Media.”
 He explained that every form of media is an “extension of man.”
 He wanted the world to recognise that media extends the capacities of humanity just like any other technology.
 As the vehicle extends our ability to cover distances, the radio extends one’s voice.
 However, as philosopher Doug Groothuis has warned, “Every technology both extends and contracts human communication.”
-For example, text messaging allows you to efficiently communicate with more people, but while it might provide you the informational content of a conversation, it loses all of the relational content.
+For example, text messaging allows you to efficiently communicate with more people, but while it might provide you with the informational content of a conversation, it loses all of the relational content.

 Understanding that media cannot be a replacement for our embodied lives and relationships, we acknowledge that it can provide us with a temporary compromise for when face-to-face interaction is not an option.
 During this pandemic, we are expected to practise social distancing, and in an effort to love our neighbour, we should cheerfully comply.
 The ability to stay in touch with one another through media right now is a gift from God, and we should embrace it.
 However, we should do so with the awareness that online gatherings and virtual groups are only acceptable in unique circumstances and, ideally, for brief periods of time.